NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 1. Choose "nuget.org" as the **Package source**, select the **Browse** tab, search for **Newtonsoft.Json**, select that package in the list, and select **Install**:

     ![Locating Newtonsoft.Json package](media/QS_Use-03-NewtonsoftJson.png)

+    If you want more information on the NuGet Package Manager, see [Install and manage packages using Visual Studio](../consume-packages/install-use-packages-visual-studio.md).

 1. Accept any license prompts.